 Vacation Bible School

-Each August all children from preschool through the elementary grades are invited to participate in a multigenerational VACATION BIBLE SCHOOL program, with activities, stories, songs, crafts, and games for the children, and conversation for the parents and grandparents.
+Each summer all children from preschool through the elementary grades are invited to participate in a multigenerational VACATION BIBLE SCHOOL program, with activities, stories, songs, crafts, and games for the children, and conversation for the parents and grandparents.
 The program generally takes place from 5:30 until 8:00 p.m.; supper is provided and all are invited to participate.
-Click here for #VBS2018 photos.
+Click here for #VBS2019 photos.

-The youth also join adult members of the congregation in other outreach activities, including serving meals at The Gathering and volunteering at the Cathedral Center Shelter for Women and Families.
-They participate annually in the Christmas Toy Store at Christ Presbyterian Church.
+The youth also join adult members of the congregation in other outreach activities, including serving meals at Tippecanoe Presbyterian's homeless ministry and volunteering at the Cathedral Center Shelter for Women and Families.

 High school students who are ready to begin an exploration in faith leading to confirmation engage in a special year-long program of worship, study, and service with the ministers.
 Immanuel’s confirmation program is geared toward older youth and focuses on issues of belief, values, vocation, and identity.
-Four high school sophomores and juniors are in the 2016-2017 Confirmation Class.
+Seven high schoolers are in the 2019-2020 Confirmation Class.